Why Documenting Your Processes is Key to Surviving as Remote Business

 If done properly, documenting processes can save you time, money, and patience when onboarding or training staff.

-So if you’d like to save your staff and company time, money, and patience, stay tuned.
-In the second half of this conversation, we’ll jump right into the two easiest ways to document processes, with a step-by-step guide to both.
+So if you’d like to save your staff and company time, money, and patience, don’t miss the second half of this conversation, where we jump right into the two easiest ways to document processes, with a step-by-step guide to both.

 6 Steps to Encourage Employees to Submit Their TimesheetsPublished: 2019/5/9 | Updated: 2019/5/9 | Helen Poliquin